...

 Near the teahouse is Kayano Plateau, where you can take a relaxing stroll or even have a picnic if the weather isn’t too hot.

-Important: It probably won’t be a good idea to stay here longer during the peak season as the next JR bus might be full.
+Important: It’s probably not a good idea to stay here for long during the peak season, as the next JR bus may be full.

 Traveling South to Oirase Gorge

-Your visit to Hakkōda shouldn’t just end around the northern part of the Hakkōda Mountains.
-Further down south is where Aomori Prefecture‘s most beautiful destination, Oirase Gorge, is located.
+Your visit to Hakkoda shouldn’t just end in the northern part of the Hakkoda Mountains.
+Further down south is where Aomori Prefecture’s most beautiful destination, Oirase Gorge, is located.

 And before you reach there, there are a couple more breathtaking attractions that you might want to stop by.